Samizic29/Udacity-ProsperLoanData-Project/README.md

 ## Dataset

 > This is the dataset about loans record with various loan variables.
-This dataset contain 113,937 loans with 81 variables including loan amount, current loan status, term, prosper score, borrower rate (or interest rate),borrower income, and many others.
+This dataset contains 113,937 loans with 81 variables including loan amount, current loan status, term, prosper score, borrower rate (or interest rate),borrower income, and many others.

-> A subset dataset of 77,543 loans with 20 variables was used after data warangling.
+> A subset dataset of 77,543 loans with 20 variables was used after data wrangling.
 Some of the variables are: `Term`, `LoanStatus`, `BorrowerRate`, `ProsperScore`, `IncomeRange`, `IsBorrowerHomeowner`, `DebtToIncomeRatio`, 'StatedMonthlyIncome', `LoanOriginalAmount`, `MonthlyLoanPayment`.

 > The dataset can be found in the <a href = "https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv."> here </a> (https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv)